VRConservation/ywabook/_build/html/_sources/4_geospatial.md

 ```

 ## Vulnerable Communities
-Poverty and wildfire risk are linked because higher risk areas tend to be in disadvantaged communities {cite:p}`hino`.
-Generally, poverty is not high in Yuba County, with higher percent poverty near urban areas ({numref}`poverty`).
-Nevertheless, in the NE corner of the county, poverty is at the 2nd highest level, so these communities are much more prone to egress risk and fire damage.
+Poverty and wildfire risk are linked because higher-risk areas tend to be in disadvantaged communities {cite:p}`hino.` Generally, poverty is not high in Yuba County, with higher percent poverty near urban areas ({numref}`poverty`).
+Nevertheless, poverty is at the 2nd highest level in the NE corner of the county, so these communities are much more prone to egress risk and fire damage.

 ```{figure} /figures/poverty.png
 :height: 600px